Yat Malmgren: Publications

 Christopher Fettes' book 'A Peopled Labyrinth - an Analysis of the Actor's Craft' (The Laban-Carpenter ‘Theory of Movement Psychology’ adapted and brought to completion by Yat Malmgren) (GFCA, 2015) describes Malmgren's system in depth, with numerous examples from classical plays and literature.
 An article describing the main features of Malmgren's approach to actor training, and bringing these up to date with aspects of contemporary thinking on cognitive science is Vladimir Mirodan, 'Acting the Metaphor - The Laban-Malmgren system of movement psychology and character analysis', Theatre, Dance and Performance Training Journal, Vol. 6, Issue 1, 2015.
 In his book 'The Actor and the Character' (Routledge, 2019) Mirodan also looks at Malmgren's work in the wider context of the relationship between the personalities of actors and the nature of the fictional character.
 The system is also described in detail in two PhD theses.
 The first, entitled "The Way of Transformation (The Laban – Malmgren System of Character Analysis)" is by Vladimir Mirodan, Principal of the Drama Centre 2001-2011.
 This thesis is available online through the British Library.
 The second, entitled "The Knowing Body: Meaning and method in Yat Malmgren's actor training technique" is by Janys Hayes and is available through the National Library of Australia.

-Several institutions around the world teach the method developed by Malmgren, which has come to be known as the "Yat" method of character analysis.
-These institutions include - in London, the Drama Centre, James Kemp's Effort Productions, the Giles Foreman Centre for Acting (GFCA also has centres in Paris, New York, Los Angeles), and Central School of Speech and Drama; Schott Acting Studio in Berlin; Gothenburg University - where Yat became an honorary doctor, in Sweden; the late Penelope Chater taught in Toronto and Australia for 30 years; Australia's National Institute of Dramatic Art in Sydney and the University of Wollongong in New South Wales; and Tom Bentley-Fisher's Yat/Bentley Centre for Performance in the United States and Canada.
-His work also influences training in Israel, Peru, Iran, Brazil, and Iceland, amongst many others.
+Institutions around the world have taught the method developed by Malmgren, which has come to be known as the "Yat" method of character analysis.
+These institutions include - in London: the Drama Centre, James Kemp's Effort Productions, the Giles Foreman Centre for Acting (GFCA also has centres in Paris, New York, Los Angeles), the Royal Central School of Speech and Drama and the London Academy of Music and Dramatic Art (LAMDA).
+Elsewhere: the Schott Acting Studio in Berlin, the Yat/Bentley Centre for Performance in San Francisco, Los Angeles and New York (co-founded by Tom Bentley-Fisher and Leah Herman, and run by Tom Bentley-Fisher), and Gothenburg University, Sweden, where Yat received an honorary doctorate.
+His work is popular in Australia, where Tim Robins taught it at The Nimrod Theatre Acting Classes, The Drama Studio (Sydney) and Australia's National Institute of Dramatic Art (NIDA).
+Other teachers in Australia included Janys Hayes at the University of Wollongong, New South Wales, Harry Haynes at the 16th Street School (Melbourne) and the late Penelope Chater, who also taught it in Toronto for 30 years.
+Yat Malmgren's work also influences training in Israel, Peru, Iran, Brazil, Iceland and Denmark, amongst many others.
+At the Drama Centre, Yat Malmgren was succeeded by several teachers, including James Kemp, Tim Robins and Mathew Wernham.